 UW–Madison Community and Environmental Sociologists teach about a wide range of issues that are of critical importance to people and communities from Wisconsin to the low-income countries of the developing world.
 For example, students can study such matters as the growing controversies around energy, the implementation of environmental laws, sustainability, and the special problems and unique concerns of people in resource-dependent communities.
 Students can also focus on issues such as the effect of new agricultural technologies on family farms, the ways gender and race affect educational and occupational opportunities, and how community leaders and citizens address problems such as urban sprawl or rural poverty.
 In addition, students can examine issues such as population growth, the causes of world hunger, tropical rainforest destruction, and the prospects for achieving sustainable development in poor countries.

 Many community and environmental sociology students build on their major by selecting one of the certificate programs available from the College of Agricultural and Life Sciences or from other UW–Madison schools or colleges.
 Certificate programs enable students to expand their skills and study particular topics or issues in more depth.
-Community and environmental sociology majors often choose certificate programs in the concentration in analysis and research, gender and women's studies, criminology, and environmental studies.
-Many students choose to pursue a double major, combining C&E sociology with fields such as Spanish, environmental studies, nutritional sciences, agronomy, forest science, wildlife ecology, or environmental science.
+Community and environmental sociology majors often choose certificate programs in the concentration in analysis and research, global health, food systems, criminology, and environmental studies.
+Many students choose to pursue a double major, combining C&E sociology with fields such as Spanish, environmental studies, nutritional sciences, agronomy, biology, wildlife ecology, or environmental science.
 Students have also combined their undergraduate major in C&E sociology with graduate work in public policy through the La Follette School of Public Affairs accelerated master's of public affairs program.

 Samer Alatout, Katherine Curtis, Noah Feinstein, Monica White